 Admittedly, I follow the news out of Washington more closely than most.
 Since I was a boy, I’ve loved American history and politics and current events.
 I geek out.
 If it’s possible, our advocacy increased my obsession.
 The 2016 presidential campaign was a rich intellectual feast for me.
 But many people felt shaken and dismayed when the votes were counted.
 Scott, Shaun, Danielle, and I were among them.

 All PALS have a big decision to make: whether or not to get a tracheaotomy, and to go on a ventilator when the diaphragm loses all strength.
-If you get vented, your life can go on indefinitely.
-But, someone must be with you at all times, and that can get expensive.
+Vented, your life can go on indefinitely.
+But, someone must be with you at all times, and that can get expensive and annoying.
 You’re also hooked to a machine every second of the day.
 By that point, many people are tired of it all.
 They may be depressed or fed-up with all of the little humiliations.
 Life might not seem compelling anymore.
 In that case, the person chooses euthanasia.
 It’s quite peaceful.

 Scott knew that he had to decide.
 It was getting to that point, and it sucked.
 Events would force things.
 He spent time in a hospital, but pulled through.
 Then, Shaun called an ambulance one night as Scott struggled mightily to breathe.
 He suffered two heart attacks during the trip.
 In the ER, he got a trach and went on a ventilator.
 He seemed to be doing well.
 But a day later, something was wrong.
 Somehow, there was bleeding inside of his brain, and the damage was swift and irreversible.